-Indonesia, Malaysia, Philippines launch join maritime patrol
+Indonesia, Malaysia, Philippines launch joint sea patrols

 - Airbus offers fuel-saving winglets on A380 in effort to revive sales

-Nurmantyo said the trilateral maritime patrol was initiated by Malaysia, Indonesia and the Philippines last year to maintain stability in the region in the face of threats such as piracy, kidnapping, terrorism and other transnational crimes in regional waters.
+Nurmantyo said the idea of the trilateral maritime patrols was initiated by the countries last year to maintain stability in the region in the face of threats such as piracy, kidnapping, terrorism and other crimes in regional waters.

 “This trilateral cooperation is needed to anticipate infiltration possibility of IS-aligned militants from Marawi disguised as refugees,” Nurmantyo said in a speech.

+“The enemy we face right now is a different breed, and with the presence of foreign fighters in the area — a matter that we are trying to validate and prove based on whatever we recover from the field — is part of that continuing concern,” he told reporters in the Philippines.
+He was referring to the reported presence in Marawi of foreign fighters, who he said bring a kind of terrorism seen in the Middle East but not practiced by local militants.

+Thousands of troops and police are struggling to end the 28-day siege by Muslim militants aligned with the Islamic State group.
+Officials said the fighting has left at least 26 civilians, 257 militants and 62 security forces dead.

-Monday’s opening ceremony was held on board an Indonesian warship and was attended by security officials from Singapore and Brunei, who acted as observers.
+Monday’s opening ceremony of the joint patrols was held on board an Indonesian warship and was attended by security officials from Singapore and Brunei, who acted as observers.

-Authorities in Indonesia, the world’s most populous Muslim-majority nation, have carried out a sustained crackdown on militants since the 2002 bombings by al-Qaida-affiliated radicals that killed 202 people in Bali.
-In recent years, it has faced a new threat as the rise of the Islamic State group in the Middle East has breathed new life into local militant networks and raised concerns about the risk of Indonesian fighters returning home.
+Authorities in Indonesia, the world’s most populous Muslim-majority nation, have carried out a sustained crackdown on militants since bombings on Bali in 2002 by al-Qaida-affiliated radicals that killed 202 people.
+In recent years, it has faced a new threat as the rise of the Islamic State group in the Middle East has breathed new life into local militant networks and raised concerns about the risk of Indonesian fighters returning home from fighting with IS.

 Marawi is 750 kilometers (465 miles) northeast of Tarakan in Indonesia’s North Kalimantan province.